hjanime/SPADEVizR/README.md

 The `classifyClusteringResults()` function returns a `CCR` (Classification of Clustering Result) object containing the cluster classification.
 This object can be plotted to visualize the groups of clusters using the `plot()` function.
 Groups of clusters are represented using circular graphs where each node represents a cell cluster and where edges connect cell clusters of the same class.

-For instance, the previously created `CCR` objects can be displyed using the following commands:
+For instance, the previously created `CCR` objects can be displayed using the following commands:

 ```r
 plot(results_CCR_phenotypes)